espocrm/documentation/docs/user-guide/invoices.md

 By default, a number field is auto-incremented.
 You can disable auto-increment at Administration > Entity Manager > Invoice > Fields > number.
 It's also possible to make the number field read-only.

-The prefix of the next number can be configured at Administration > Entity Manager > Invoice > Fields > numberA.
+The prefix and the next number can be configured at Administration > Entity Manager > Invoice > Fields > numberA.

 ## Default tax